About

 Projects:

-• Elucidating how genetic and experimental host status impacts R. microsporus innate immunity
+• Elucidating how genetic and experimental host status impacts R. microsporus innate immunity;

 • Identify symbiosis factors in Mycetohabitans sp.